TheresaLui/SelfHelpContent_v2/articles/microsoft.batch/batch-accounts-quotas.md

 />

 # Batch account  - quotas
-**Important:** Only quotas for Batch account pool, job count, and number of Batch accounts in a subscription can be raised via request from this category.
-For _core_ quota, create a ticket for issue type: "Service and subscription limits (quota)" > Quota Type: "Batch" and provide the desired number of cores by virtual machine size.
+**Important:** This type of support request should only be used for technical issues and questions about Batch quotas.
+Using this type of support request for quota changes will likely result in a delay in processing the changes.
+To request changes to Batch quotas please return to the ‘Basics’ section and select the ‘Issue type’ of "Service and subscription limits (quotas)".
+Further information about Batch quotas is available in the recommended documents below.

 ## **Recommended Documents**
 * [Creating a Batch account in the Azure Portal](https://docs.microsoft.com/azure/batch/batch-account-create-portal)<br>